 Office 365 (Outlook on the web) - Using Outlook on the web Offline

-Offline access lets you use Outlook Web App on your laptop or desktop computer when you're not connected to the Internet.
-After you've enabled offline access, Outlook Web App will work in an offline mode as needed depending on your network connection.
-When you're online, Outlook Web App will automatically update the offline information.
+Offline access lets you use Outlook on the web on your laptop or desktop computer when you're not connected to the Internet.
+After you've enabled offline access, Outlook on the web will work in an offline mode as needed depending on your network connection.
+When you're online, Outlook on the web will automatically update the offline information.
 To use offline access, you need at least Internet Explorer 10, Safari 5, or Chrome 24.

 Most tasks that you can do online are available when you're offline.
 Tasks you can do while offline include but aren't limited to: